Fragile X syndrome: Autism

-Fragile X syndrome co-occurs with autism in many cases and is a suspected genetic cause of the autism in these cases.
-This finding has resulted in screening for FMR1 mutation to be considered mandatory in children diagnosed with autism.
+Fragile X syndrome is the most common genetic cause of autism.
+This finding has resulted in medical screening for FMR1 mutation in individuals who present with autism.
 Of those with fragile X syndrome, prevalence of concurrent autism spectrum disorder (ASD) has been estimated to be between 15 and 60%, with the variation due to differences in diagnostic methods and the high frequency of autistic features in individuals with fragile X syndrome not meeting the DSM criteria for an ASD.

 Although individuals with FXS have difficulties in forming friendships, those with FXS and ASD characteristically also have difficulties with reciprocal conversation with their peers.
 Social withdrawal behaviors, including avoidance and indifference, appear to be the best predictors of ASD in FXS, with avoidance appearing to be correlated more with social anxiety while indifference was more strongly correlated to ASD.
 When both autism and FXS are present, a greater language deficit and lower IQ is observed as compared to children with only FXS.

 Genetic mouse models of FXS have also been shown to have autistic-like behaviors.

 Social interaction

 FXS is characterized by social anxiety, including poor eye contact, gaze aversion, prolonged time to commence social interaction, and challenges forming peer relationships.
 Social anxiety is one of the most common features associated with FXS, with up to 75% of males in one series characterized as having excessive shyness and 50% having panic attacks.
 Social anxiety in individuals with FXS is related to challenges with face encoding, the ability to recognize a face that one has seen before.

 It appears that individuals with FXS are interested in social interaction and display greater empathy than groups with other causes of intellectual disability, but display anxiety and withdrawal when placed in unfamiliar situations with unfamiliar people.
 This may range from mild social withdrawal, which is predominantly associated with shyness, to severe social withdrawal, which may be associated with co-existing autism spectrum disorder.

 Females with FXS frequently display shyness, social anxiety and social avoidance or withdrawal.
 In addition, premutation in females has been found to be associated with social anxiety.

-Female individuals with FXS show decreased activation in the prefrontal regions of the brain.
+Individuals with FXS showed decreased ability to recruit more areas of the brain for more complex working memory or problem solvings tasks as seen on functional MRI.